kevingermain/GameOfLife/README.md

 http://kenium-001-site6.btempurl.com/client/www/

 ## Architectural choices
 I've chosen to use ASP .NET and signalR because .NET is my favorite theme of developement and most of my knowledge about programming for the back-end is C#.
+For the front, simple HTML, CSS and Javascript/Jquery are used.

 ## Additional things To Do
 Additionnal things possible to do is add more patterns, create responsive grid, create cells with click and move.
 Using SASS for the CSS :)